Giants vs. Dodgers Player Props Betting Odds

-Freddie Freeman and Wilmer Flores are among the players with prop bets available when the Los Angeles Dodgers and the San Francisco Giants play at Oracle Park on Saturday (first pitch at 9:05 PM ET).
+Player prop bet odds for Freddie Freeman, Wilmer Flores and others are available when the Los Angeles Dodgers visit the San Francisco Giants at Oracle Park on Sunday at 3:05 PM ET.

 Bet on this matchup or its props with BetMGM!